The Immortal Life of Henrietta Lacks

 • Reviews: 4

 Henrietta Lacks, a poor black tobacco farmer, unwittingly became one of the most important figures in medical history.
-Her cells, known as HeLa cells, were taken without her consent and have been used in countless scientific breakthroughs.
-This book explores the ethical implications of her story and the impact of her cells on modern medicine.
-It also delves into the life of Henrietta Lacks, her family, and the legacy that continues to shape medical research today.
+Her cells, taken without her consent, have been used in countless scientific breakthroughs, yet her story remained largely unknown until now.
+This book explores the ethical implications of her story and the impact of her cells on modern medicine. /n/nThe Immortal Life of Henrietta Lacks is a poignant and eye-opening account that delves into the life of Henrietta Lacks, her family, and the scientific community that benefited from her cells.
+It raises important questions about consent, race, and the intersection of science and ethics.

 Reviews